VTTI-CSM/PyTrafficSimulator/README.md

 [![PytrafficSimulator screenshot][product-screenshot]](https://example.com)

-**PytrafficSimulator** is a Python project that aims to provide a flexible and user-friendly platform for creating and testing traffic scenarios and analyzing their outcomes.

-**PytrafficSimulator** is suitable for students, researchers and practitioners who are interested in studying traffic phenomena and finding solutions for traffic problems.
+**PytrafficSimulator** is a Python-based traffic simulation tool designed for students, researchers, and practitioners interested in modeling traffic scenarios.
+It allows for creating and testing various traffic conditions to analyze their effects on vehicle flow, delays, and overall system performance.

+**Key Features:**
+* **Customizable Traffic Scenarios:** Create diverse traffic setups with different vehicle behaviors.
+* **User-Friendly Interface:** Intuitive API for easy integration into existing projects.
+* **Performance Analysis:** Detailed output metrics for evaluating traffic dynamics.

 <!-- To learn more about how the project was created check out this [article](https://towardsdatascience.com/simulating-traffic-flow-in-python-ee1eab4dd20f) on Medium. -->